dwyl/mvp/BUILDIT.md

       # The diff will always be 17 seconds because we control the start in the test data above.
       # But we still get the function to calculate it so we know it works.

-      # The 3rd item doesn't have any timers, its the control:
+      # The 3rd item doesn't have any timers, it's the control:
       assert item3.start == nil
     end
   end